 sudo shutdown +15

 This schedules a shutdown in 15 minutes and broadcasts a warning to logged-in users.
-In real maintenance windows, you pair this with a clear change notice so people can save work and exit cleanly.
+In real maintenance windows, you pair this with a change notice so users can save work and exit cleanly.

 The system is going down for maintenance in 15 minutes!